OBDS-Training/OBDS_Precourse_Setup/precourse/macos/README.md

 - [RStudio Desktop](items/rstudio_desktop.md)
 - [gfortran](items/gfortran.md)

-Optionally, you can install the RSwitch program to switch the active version of R on your system between the version that we use for this course and any other version of R that you may have installed in the past or install in the future.
+Optionally, you can install the RSwitch program to switch the active version of R on your system between the version that we use for this course and any other version of R that you may have installed in the past or will install in the future.

 - [RSwitch](items/rswitch.md)